TechExplorer100/Automatic-Password-Generator-/README.md

 which password is strong or weak.
 Also comes with dark mode option for easy use
 UI is simple and smooth, so go and test now 🔥

+You can test our project by manually downloading files or through this link 👉 https://techexplorer100.github.io/Automatic-Password-Generator-/